 As discussed up front, the key objective of this exercise is to present a reasonable and plausible argument that Uber’s market opportunity might be 25X higher.
 Interestingly, this case is made without any consideration for whether Uber can impact the logistics market or expands into any incremental services whatsoever.
 We have simply taken a structured look at how traditional human car transportation can change as a result of today’s technology.

 There are many biases that can come into play when making estimates.
-For example, as an investor and board member at Uber one might conclude that I am biased to see things in a more positive light.
+For example, as an investor and board member at Uber and at eToro Bitcoin opiniones one might conclude that I am biased to see things in a more positive light.
 That would only make sense.
 In the conclusion to his original post, Damadoran made a similar argument, “it is worth remembering that even smart investors can collectively make big mistakes, especially if they lose perspective.”
 Somewhere in the editing process between Damadoran’s original post on his web site, and the version that ended up on FiveThrityEight, this little nugget was left out:

 “As I attempt to attach a value to Uber, I have to confess that I just downloaded the app and have not used it yet.
 I spend most of my of life either in the suburbs, where I can go for days without seeing a taxi, or in New York City, where I find that the subways are a vastly more time-efficient, cheaper and often safer mode of transportation than taxis.”